cyber-valley/.github/profile/README.md

-An autonomous community in the northern mountains of [Bali](https://en.wikipedia.org/wiki/Bali), located in the [Batuka](https://id.wikipedia.org/wiki/Cagar_Alam_Batukau) Natural Reserve

 ## Why

 We live in an amazing time when people, tech, and nature can work together for the betterment of our planet and civilization.